 Chemically speaking, urine is liquid gold, according to Randall.
-It accounts for less than 1% of domestic wastewater (by volume) but contains 80% of the nitrogen, 56% of the phosphorus and 63% of the potassium of this wastewater.
+It accounts for less than 1% of domestic wastewater (by volume) but contains 80% of nitrogen, 56% of phosphorus, and 63% of the potassium of this wastewater.

 Some 97% of the phosphorus present in the urine can be converted into calcium phosphate, the key ingredient in fertilizers that underpin commercial farming worldwide.
 This is significant because the world’s natural phosphate reserves are running dry.